alljoyn/cdm/README.md

 Device Emulator
 ---------------
-Device emulator is an emulator for the HAE Service Framework based devices.
+Device emulator is an emulator for the CDM Service Framework based devices.
 You can launch the virtual device using the configuration XML file.

   * Run emulator